 Put one on each dinner plate for Christmas dinner, and when it’s time to eat, everyone should hold theirs with one hand and someone else’s with the other hand in a circle and pull at the same time.

-You’ll hear the pop and crackle from the cracker snap, and you can then find your hat to put on for the meal and find your candy and other trinkets.
+You’ll hear the pop and crackle from the cracker snap, and you can then find your hat (learn how to make a homemade Christmas Cracker hat here) to put on for the meal and find your candy and other trinkets.